-

 Overview

-c.
-The local real estate market has continued to produce stable sales and price results over the last 12 months:
+- The local real estate market has continued to produce stable results over the last 12 months:

 - The leisure and tourism sector remains active, with several projects underway.
 Developments of note include the Mandarin Oriental resort and residences at Beach Bay, the Grand Hyatt resort and residences along Seven Mile Beach and the Kailani Grand Cayman resort and residences along Seven Mile Beach.

-- In addition, the Cayman Islands’ largest developer, Dart Realty, nears an advanced stage of construction of the Hotel Indigo near Seven Mile Beach.
-Dart Realty has also completed two phases of a new residential complex as well as two new ten storey buildings (one residential, one commercial), both within in its self-sufficient town known as Camana Bay.
+- In addition, the Cayman Islands’ largest developer, Dart Realty, completed and opened the Hotel Indigo near Seven Mile Beach.
+Dart Realty has also commenced construction of new ten storey commercial building within in its self-sufficient town known as Camana Bay.

 - Construction has commenced on ONE|GT, a new hotel and residences in central George Town, which is set to kick-start revitalisation plans for the capital.